j2store/userguide/payfast_payment_plugin.md

 To set up the secret word please log in to your Payfast account and click the EDIT button under Settings → Salt Pass Pharse.

+**Surcharge percentage**

+This is an optional field.
+Use this field if you require.
+Otherwise leave it empty.

+If you want to charge a percentage of Total Order Value as additional fee to the customers who choose this payment method, then you can enter the fee here.
+Enter only a numeric value.
+DO NOT enter % or any other symbols.

+**Surcharge Fixed**

+This is optional field.
+Use this field if you require.
+Otherwise leave empty.

+If you want to charge a Fixed amount as additional fee to the customers who choose this payment method, then you can enter the fee here.
+Enter only a numeric value.
+DO NOT enter % or any other symbols.

+**Order Description**

+You can enter a text here, which will be sent as a description for the order.

+**Use Sandbox**

+Setting this yes will make the plugin to use the Payfast sandbox server.

+>NEVER EVER set this to YES, when your site is live.

+**Enable Payfast Email Notifications**

+Set this to Yes, if you want Payfast to send you notifications after a customer makes payment.

+**Restrict this payment method to selected geozones**

+Leave this to All geozones if you dont know what you are doing.
+If you want to restrict showing Payfast only to a region, then you can create a geozone and choose it here.
+Customers from that region alone will see the Payfast as payment method in the checkout steps.